 Choosing Suitable Bone Types and Sizes

 Cooked bones become brittle and should never be offered.
-If fragments break off during chewing, watch for symptoms like gagging or abdominal swelling.
+In case of the breakage of fragments during the chewing process, observe such symptoms as gagging or swelling of the abdomen.
 These may indicate intestinal blockage requiring immediate veterinary care.

 Guidelines for Using Pork Bones in Your Pet’s Diet

 Limit chewing sessions to 15-20 minutes under direct supervision.
 Remove sharp-edged pieces immediately and discard bones showing cracks.
-Freezing raw options for 48 hours before use helps eliminate surface bacteria without altering structural integrity.
+Surface bacteria can be killed by freezing raw options 48 hours prior to use, which does not affect structural integrity.

 Effective Strategies for Bone Safety and Dog Chewing